 Oh, he said it himself.

-The numbers show that in 1985, Trump reported losses of 46.1 million dollars from his core businesses, largely casinos, hotels, retail space, etc.
+New York Times in their blockbuster report this week, the numbers show that in 1985, Trump reported losses of $46.1 million from his core businesses, largely casinos, hotels, retail space, et cetera, apartment buildings.

-And then the apprentice open continues.
+And then the Apprentice Open continues.

 But I fought back and I won big league.